Food and Beverage Industry Best Practices in a Post-COVID World

 Changes to physical stores and fulfillment

-The pandemic has driven numerous innovations in purchase fulfillment.
+curbside pickupThe pandemic has driven numerous innovations in purchase fulfillment.
 One of the most notable is curbside pickup, where customers make purchases online and retrieve them outside the physical store.
 This is the direct evolution of buy online/pick up in store (BOPIS).

 Similarly, by adjusting your inventory and warehouse management, you can allow your customers to purchase items from one location and retrieve them from another.
-The store that fulfills the order benefits by having the revenue associated with its location, and your customers benefit by having a variety of safe delivery options.
+The store that fulfils the order benefits by having the revenue associated with its location, and your customers benefit by having a variety of safe delivery options.